+R. Performance milestones Victoria to provide a project plan for allocation of funds through to June 2026 for approval.
+The Commonwealth will release the payments to States once the performance milestones are met. a ge In February 2024, Victoria to provide a progress report on allocation and expenditure of its 500 workers funding to date.
+The report will include: o breakdown of which organisations received funding, including location, number of workers, allocation of workers to diverse groups identified through the National Plan and funding amounts. o de-identified client level data, including client numbers and demographics (if available / applicable).
+February 2024 Z 500 workers 2024-25 payment Victoria will be required to fund 34.78new workers over this period (as well as the 28.83 funded in 2022-23 - 2023-24 making a total of 63.61 new workers).
+August 2024 \$ 10.559m September 2024 By 2025-26, Victoria must allocate the specified number of workers towards the below cohorts: (Payment 3) 52 workers must be allocated to rural, regional and remote areas; 17.7 workers must support people from CALD communities; 3.8 workers must support people with disability; 4.1 workers must support LGBTIQA+ people; and 4.9 workers must support First Nations people.
+1 i.
+By 2025-26, Victoria must allocate the specified number of workers towards the below regions reflecting needs in these locations. • 19 - Melbourne 3. • 7 - Mornington Peninsula , • 7 - Geelong • 7 - Shepparton/Hume 7 r a • 6 - Latrobe - Gippsland 2

-Any variation to the above allocation of workers must be agreed in writing between the parties.
+• 5 - Ballarat • 5-Bendigo 3 - North West 2 - Warrnambool and South West 22 40.0 workers are unallocated to a specific geographic location, and can be allocated based on local need. , Any variation to the above allocation of workers must be agreed in writing between the parties.
 Agreement to vary the above allocation will not be unreasonably withheld if best efforts have been made to meet these allocations, acknowledging external factors beyond the parties control, including worker availability and other market factors.
-Performance milestones South Australia to provide a project plan for allocation of funds through to June 2026 for approval.
-The Commonwealth will release the payments to States once the performance milestones are met.
-In February 2024, South Australia to provide a progress report on allocation and expenditure of its 500 workers funding to date.
+Performance milestones - Victoria to provide a report on allocation, expenditure and outcomes of its 500 workers funding to date, and any updates required to the project plan.
 The report will include: a breakdown of which organisations received funding, including location, number of workers, allocation of workers to diverse groups identified through the National Plan and funding amounts. de-identified client level data, including client numbers and demographics (if available / applicable). other narrative information relating to the 500 worker initiative.
-February 2024 Nil 500 workers 2024-25 payment South Australia will be required to fund 7.2 new workers over this period (as well as the 29.6 funded in 2023-24, making a total of 36.8 new workers).
-August 2024 \$3.860 m September 2024 By 2024-25, South Australia must allocate the specified number of workers towards the below cohorts: (Payment 3) 16.4 workers must be allocated to rural, regional and remote areas; 3.5 workers must support people from CALD communities; 1.1 workers must support people with disability; , o.9 workers must support LGBTIQA+ people; and 3.1 workers must support First Nations people.
-Any variation to the above allocation of workers must be agreed in writing between the parties.
-Agreement to vary the above allocation will not be unreasonably withheld if best efforts have been made to meet these allocations, acknowledging external factors beyond the parties control, including worker availability and other market factors.

-Performance milestones South Australia to provide a report on allocation, expenditure and outcomes of its 500 workers funding to date, and any updates required to the project plan.
-The report will include: a breakdown of which organisations received funding, including location, number of workers, allocation of workers to diverse groups identified through the National Plan and funding amounts. de-identified client level data, including client numbers and demographics (if available / applicable). other narrative information relating to the 500 worker initiative.
 The Commonwealth will release the payments to States once the performance milestones are met.
-500 workers 2025-26 payment South Australia will be required to fund a total of 36.8 new workers (continued from 2024-25).
-August 2025 \$ 4.008 m September 2025 By 2024-25, South Australia must allocate the specified number of workers towards the below cohorts: (Payment 4) 16.4 workers must be allocated to rural, regional and remote areas; 3.5 workers must support people from CALD communities; 1 1.1 workers must support people with disability; o.9 workers must support LGBTIQA+ people; and 3.1 workers must support First Nations people.
-Any variation to the above allocation of workers must be agreed in writing between the parties.
-Agreement to vary the above allocation will not be unreasonably withheld if best efforts have been made to meet these allocations, acknowledging external factors beyond the parties control, including worker availability and other market factors.
-Performance milestones Interim final report on the allocation, expenditure, and outcomes of Payments 1-3.
-The report will include: a breakdown of which organisations received funding, including location, number of workers, allocation of workers to diverse groups identified through the National Plan and funding amounts.
+500 workers 2025-26 payment Victoria will be required to fund a total of 37.39 new workers as well as the 63.61 funded from 2024-25 making a total of 101 new workers).
+By 2025-26, Victoria must allocate the specified number of workers towards the below cohorts: August 2025 \$ 11.001 m September 2025 (Payment 4) 52 workers must be allocated to rural, regional and remote areas; - A • 17.7 workers must support people from CALD communities; 3.8 workers must support people with disability; -

+- 4.1 workers must support LGBTIQA+ people; and - 4.9 workers must support First Nations people.